21 Powerful Open-Ended Questions to Develop More Sales Opportunities

 Asking open-ended or consultative sales questions also helps create buying urgency.
 Most of us resist change, as it makes our lives less certain and more complex.
 So, we need a significant motivation to even think about changing.
 Great sales questions prompt the buyer to understand better the full impact of solving or not solving a problem.
 As the magnitude of the problem increases, so does the urgency to solve it.

-Below are 21 great questions you can use on your sales calls.
+Below are 21 great open-ended questions you can use on your sales calls.

 What’s Going on in Your Buyer’s World